-A CRM, by its very name, is a system for managing relationships with your customers.
+CRM stands for customer relationship management.
+As its name suggests, CRM software is a system for managing relationships with your customers.

 For most businesses, their most valuable and important asset is their customers.
 In the early days at a lot of companies, the details about those customers -- who they are, how they’ve interacted with your organization -- are spread out in many different places.
 The CEO’s brain, a sales rep's inbox, the accountant’s stack of invoices.

 As a business grows, it quickly becomes necessary to have one central place where all of this information lives.

 Your team will be slowed down without quick answers to important questions.
 Who are our customers?
 How do we get in touch with them?
 How do they interact with our content?
 What does our pipeline of new business look like?

 Your prospects and customers will feel the pain when your team isn’t on the same page.
 From their perspective, they have a relationship with one company, not a collection of different people and departments.
 Everyone on your team needs context about every customer’s needs, wants, and current state, so they can pick up the conversation where it left off.